-Certain of our Legacy Owners, including affiliates of Beekman, our Chief Executive Officer, Austin Singleton, LMI Holding, LLC and Dr. A. Derrill Crowe, have indicated an interest in purchasing up to an aggregate of \$12.7 million of shares of our Class A common stock in this offering at the initial public offering price per share.
-In addition, Regal Marine Industries, Inc., one of our boat manufacturers, has indicated an interest in purchasing up to \$500,000 of shares of our Class A common stock in this offering at the initial public offering price per share.
+Certain of our affiliates, including affiliates of Beekman, our Chief Executive Officer, Austin Singleton, and LMI Holding, LLC, have indicated an interest in purchasing up to an aggregate of \$9.7 million of shares of our Class A common stock in this offering at the initial public offering price per share.
 However, because indications of interest are not binding agreements or commitments to purchase, these parties may elect to purchase more, less or no shares in this offering or the underwriters may elect to sell more, less or no shares in this offering to these parties.
 The information set forth in the table below does not reflect any purchases of any shares of Class A common stock in this offering by these stockholders or their affiliated entities.
 However, the percentage of shares beneficially owned after this offering by each of these existing principal stockholders, assuming each such stockholder purchases all of the shares it has indicated an interest in purchasing in this offering, is reflected in the footnote for each such stockholder.